 publishes unacceptable information on social media or other public forums.

-Complainants should try to limit their communication with the School that relates to their complaint, while the complaint is being progressed.
+Complainants should try to limit their communication with the School that relates to their complaint while the complaint is being progressed.
 It is not helpful if repeated correspondence is sent (either by letter, phone, email or text), as it could delay the outcome being reached.
 Whenever possible, the Headteacher or Chair of Governors will discuss any concerns with the complainant informally before applying an ‘unreasonable’ marking.
 If the behaviour continues, the Headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
 For complainants who excessively contact Hirst Wood Nursery School & Children’s Centre or Saltaire Primary School causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
 This will be reviewed after six months.
 In response to any serious incident of aggression or violence, we will immediately inform the police and communicate our actions in writing.
-This may include barring an individual from Hirst Wood Nursery School & Children’s Centre and Saltaire Primary School.
+This may include barring an individual from the grounds and premises of Hirst Wood Nursery School & Children’s Centre and Saltaire Primary School.